 How to Get to The Local Islands in the Maldives

-Once you arrive at the Male (MLE) airport you will need to take a public ferry from the island of Hulumale, where the airport is actually located, to the capital city of Male.
+Once you arrive at the Male (MLE) airport you will need to take a public ferry from the island of Hulhumale, where the airport is actually located, to the capital city of Male.
 As of 2019 there is now a bridge that connects Hulhumale to Male.
-Therefore you can take a taxi for around $5 USD (100 MVR) to get to the Male speedboat terminal.
+Therefore you can either take a taxi for around $5 USD (100 MVR) to get to the Male speedboat terminal or take the ferry.

-The public ferry runs frequently, takes about 10 minutes and costs 15 rufiyaa (about $1).
+The public ferry from Hulhumale to Malé runs frequently, takes about 10 minutes and costs 15 rufiyaa (about $1).

-Once you arrive in Male, your guide will take you to either the public ferry or the public speedboat.
-Depending on your arrival time and your budget you can either take the ferry or the speedboat to Mahibadhoo.
+Once you arrive in Malé, your guide will take you to either the public ferry or the public speedboat.
+Depending on your arrival time and your budget you can either take the ferry or the speedboat to Mahibadhoo or one of the other local islands.

 1. The Speedboat Schedule for Mahibadhoo